 - Disruption started with “hacking” business models, driven by the radically changed and constantly changing expectations of digital consumers to start a dialogue, buy, and receive services in the ways that suit them best.

-- But business models are just the beginning: the digital revolution penetrates deep into an enterprise—no domain, no rule, no governance, and no mindset escape it.
+- But business models are just the beginning: the digital revolution penetrates deep into an enterprise … no domain, no rule, no governance, and no mindset escapes it.

-- The decision to invest in digital solutions introduces a new parameter: the measurable disruption a new application will cause.
+- The decision to invest in digital solutions has to take into account a new parameter: the measurable disruption a new application will cause.
 Investments that protect, solidify, or embellish the established order are no longer worth it.

-- Don’t forget that not only business but also IT has to transform its traditions and institutions, creating new customs after the decision to invest, design, and prototype based on digital solutions.
+- Don’t forget that not only business but also IT have to transform – cannibalizing both sides’ traditions and institutions, and creating new common ones.

 - Keep hacking business models.
 Too many outdated approaches are still intact.
 After disrupting customer relation business models, think of client relations as business models: write the scenarios and scripts of the new roles in your digital ecosystem.

-- Finally, hack behavior.
+- Finally, hack behaviors.
 Use the new solutions to change mentalities and design new partnerships.

-- “Hacking” as an activity may sound destructive to some, even if it adequately reflects the vagaries of digital life.
+- “Hacking” as an activity may sound destructive to some, even if it echoes the vagaries of digital life.
 Luckily, this design principle does not stand on its own.
-It will work best in harmony with the others: by all means hack, but make sure your corporate IQ increases while doing so.
-Hack, but make sure your trust balance profits from it.
-Hack, but make sure your story sounds constructive to your customers, clients and partners.
+It will work best in harmony with the others: by all means hack, but make sure your Corporate IQ increases while doing so.
+Hack, but make sure your Trust balance profits from it.
+Hack, but make sure your Story sounds constructive to your customers, clients, and partners.